 A range of non-prescription medication suitable for children of all ages is kept in the Health Centre.
-This medication is available for boarders and day students and administered as per instructions, following assessment of symptoms by a School Nurse during Health Centre opening hours (8am - 7pm Monday to Friday) Appendix 3.1: Health Centre non-prescription medication).
+This medication is available for boarders and day students and administered as per instructions, following assessment of symptoms by a School Nurse during Health Centre opening hours (8am - 6pm Monday to Friday).

-No students should not therefore carry any non-prescription medication in school.
+No students should therefore carry any non-prescription medication in school.
 Non-prescription medication stock is kept securely in a locked cupboard, in a locked room in the Sidcot School Health Centre.